 Since digital signatures are always issued by the CA, they have a fixed validity and can be revoked in case of theft, loss, or a change of authority.

-One final thing to note is that digital signatures can be applied to documents in various methods.
-Visit our blog for more information.
+One final thing to note is that various methods can be used to digitally sign documents.